vicky-015/AI-DIABETES/README.md

 Python 3.x
 Libraries: NumPy, Pandas, Scikit-Learn

-CONTACT :
-      If you have any doubts please contact us through mail : vigneshvicky15102003@gmail.com

 LICENSE :
 This project is licensed under the MIT License - see the LICENSE file for details.